-Terrey Hills Public School is a small semi-rural school with an enrolment of 227 students.
-The school has 10 mainstream classes and is set on spacious grounds of over 4.2 hectares.
+Terrey Hills Public School is a small semi-rural school set on spacious grounds of over 4.2 hectares.
+The school has an enrolment of 205 students, 9 mainstream classes, 9 EAL/D and 2 students from an ATSI background.
 The area is largely surrounded by national parks and acreage.
-Terrey Hills students connect, thrive and succeed in a welcoming and inclusive, nurturing environment where every student is known, heard, valued and cared for.
-Our current FOEI is 27 and we have 9 EAL/D students.
+Terrey Hills students connect, succeed and thrive in a welcoming and inclusive, nurturing environment where every student is known, valued and cared for.
+Our current Family Occupation and Education Index is 31, which is reflective of our children's middle to high socio economic background.
+Terrey Hills Public School's excellent facilities, attractive gardens and expansive playing fields offers a pleasant and inviting learning environment for our students.